TheGrootTeam/back_alfa/README.md

 ## Description

 This repository contains the backend code for the **InternIT** application, an API developed in **Node.js** and **TypeScript** to manage communication between companies and job applicants.
 It provides a set of endpoints for authentication, profile management, job offers, and information dashboards.
 In addition, **MongoDB** is used as the database.

+You can access the repository of the border part in this link https://github.com/thegrootteam/front_alfa

 ## Technologies Used